smekuria1/cyzig/README.md

 # Cyzig

 A small, fast and dynamicly typed scripting language written in Zig.
+Inspired by WAIIG by Thorsten Ball

 ## Features